RMITLibrary/easy_cite/markdown/apa7thed.md

 <!-- first accordion item -->
 ###### start-subtype-content

+- Conference proceedings published in a journal follow the same format as journal articles.
+- Conference proceedings published as a whole book follow the same reference format as whole edited books.
+- The format for conference proceedings published as an edited book chapter is the same as for edited book chapters.

 #### Paraphrasing in-text

-When paraphrasing, include the author(s) family name and year of publication in brackets.
+Include the author(s) family name and year of publication in parentheses.

 If there are three or more authors list the first family name followed by et al.